remotion-dev/remotion/packages/docs/docs/render-media.md

 _puppeteer.Browser - optional_

-An already opened browser.
-You can open a browser beforehand and share it between function calls that accept the `puppeteerInstance` property, making operations faster by not having to launch and quit browsers for each function call.
+An already open Puppeteer [`Browser`](https://pptr.dev/#?product=Puppeteer&version=main&show=api-class-browser) instance.
+Use [`openBrowser()`](/docs/renderer/open-browser) to create a new instance.
+Reusing a browser across multiple function calls can speed up the rendering process.
+You are responsible for opening and closing the browser yourself.
+If you don't specify this option, a new browser will be opened and closed at the end.

 ### `overwrite`